grimme-lab/xtbiff/README.md

 ## Use as a Stand-Alone Program

 For using the `xtbiff` as a stand-alone program, two LMO files have to be previously generated with the [`xtb`](https://github.com/grimme-lab/xtb) program.
-This can be done by providing the `--lmo` flag when exectuing `xtb`.
-A list of further options is displayed by executing the program.
-This can be done without any input.
+This can be done by providing the `--lmo` flag when executing `xtb`.
+A list of further options is displayed by executing the program, which can be done without any input.

 ## Citations